Lionel Messi news: How Barcelona captain tried to save Ousmane Dembele from red card by telling ref he can't speak Spanish well | Goal.com

 How Messi tried to save Dembele from red card by telling ref he can't speak Spanish well

-Lionel Messi did his best to save Ousmane Dembele from a red card in Bareclona's clash with Sevilla as he explained to the referee that his team-mate doesn't speak Spanish very well.
+Lionel Messi did his best to save Ousmane Dembele from a red card in Barcelona's clash with Sevilla as he explained to the referee that his team-mate doesn't speak Spanish very well.

-Dembele was dismissed during the latter stages of the La Liga fixture on Sunday.
+Dembele was dismissed during the latter stages of the Liga fixture on Sunday.

 Messi had hoped to avoid seeing Dembele join Araujo in heading down the tunnel, with the World Cup winner accused of verbally abusing match referee Miguel Antonio Mateu Lahoz.